esa/pagmo2-paper/paper.md

 For users that are more comfortable with the Python language, the package `pygmo` following as closely as possible the `pagmo` API is also available.

+# Methods

+In `pagmo` optimization problems are considered to be in the form:

 $$
 \begin{array}{rl}
 \mbox{find:} & \mathbf x \in R^n \times N^m \\